Nutrition and Food Service Management

 - The student must have achieved a final course grade of 50% or within 10% of the required pass mark, whichever is the higher standard.
 Therefore, for courses with 65% pass, the student must have achieved 55%.

-- There must be no academic misconduct on record for the semester (e.g. plagiarism).
+- There must be no academic misconduct on record related to the failed course (e.g. plagiarism)